 - Long-term care benefits—not only can these contracts provide supplemental income, but some of the newest contracts can even add a benefit to reimburse the insured for long-term care expenses as well … something not permitted in an ordinary Roth IRA.

 Conclusion: Protect Your Retirement Savings From the Higher Taxes Likely Coming Soon

 Since it is nearly inevitable that tax rates will substantially increase in the future, protecting your retirement savings should be a prime concern.
 Investing in a Roth IRA is an easy way to ensure your retirement savings will have no taxes when you withdraw them in your retirement years.
 If you have retirement savings in tax deferred accounts, such as a traditional IRA, 401(k), etc., it may be worth considering a conversion to a Roth IRA.
 (Call or email us if you would like to see calculations for this.)
 If considering a Roth conversion, please see our October 2015 “Imagine That™!” newsletter on this topic.

 The second option, using an “investment grade” insurance contract is another way to have zero taxes on retirement distributions from the contract, and has some unique benefits that the Roth IRA does not have.

 If interested in learning more about how to protect your retirement savings from the fiscal cliff which the federal government will eventually have to face, please contact us.
 We can help protect your retirement savings from the higher taxes that will eventually be put in place … “Imagine That™!”

-Please note: We are in the process of producing a 15-part video series which will teach you how to avoid the common mistakes people make in their retirement planning so can retire successfully.
-If you want to be the first to know when the videos become available, please send an email to firstname.lastname@example.org and we will put your name on our list.
+Please note: We have a 12-part video series which will teach you how to avoid the common mistakes people make in their retirement planning so can retire successfully.
+If you want to receive it to your mailbox, please send an email to email@example.com

 Written by R. J. Kelly – January 2019